prompteus/whisper-finetune/README.md

 rm data/esc_50.zip
 ```

-[ESC-US](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YDEPUT), larger and more diverse dataset of noises.
+[ESC-US](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YDEPUT), larger and more diverse dataset of noises, but it is not guaranteed to be balanced (or representative).
 Unfortunatelly, it needs to be downloaded manualy (because of license agreement).
-It is large and 2 parts of it should be enough.
+2 parts of it should be enough.
+More than that would defeat the purpose of downloading the smaller balanced ESC-50 anyways.

-Download the parts, place them in the data folder and run:
+Download the parts manually from the website, place them in the data folder and run:
 ```
 mkdir -p ./data/ESC
 find data/ -name ESC-US-*.tar.gz -print0 | parallel -0 tar -xvzf {} -C data/ESC/ESC-US